 - Blade on a Stick: Her weapon.
 When Oberyn visited her for the first time and told that he's her father, he let her choose between him and her mother by pointing to her choices: a spear or the mother.
 She chose the spear.

 - Blood from the Mouth: After Euron stabs her twice.

 - Boisterous Weakling: She fronts as brave and deadly, such as shouting her name loudly and taunting Trystane that he made a wise choice not choosing to fight her, but she can't back it up and has trouble with a crippled Jaime.
 Euron butchers her effortlessly.

 - Cain and Abel: She's the Sand Snake who murders their cousin Trystane, making her a much-despised kinslayer, one of the worst sins in the Seven Kingdoms.

 - Dead Guy on Display: Euron nails her corpse with the pieces of her broken spear to the prow of Yara's flagship.
 He also hoists her dead body aloft for all to see after killing her, while howling in triumph.

 - Death by Adaptation: Obara in the books is still alive as she is last seen accompanying Areo Hotah and Ser Balon Swann to subjugate Ser Gerold "Darkstar" Dayne.

-- Decomposite Character: In the books, she has more than one Weapon of Choice — spear, shield, and whip.
+- Decomposite Character: In the books, she has more than one weapon — spear, shield, and whip.
 The whip-specialization was given to her half-sister Nymeria.